 SetContentMatchercommand can be used to change the content matcher string set for this subscription.
 However, since FTL does not allow on-the-fly changes to this setting, the connection is recycled in order for this setting to take effect.

 GroupID, string: Identifier of the group to join or leave (used by the

 IsObserver, boolean: Whether to join the group as a member (

 GroupMemberDescriptor, string: JSON string to use as a group member descriptor (used by the

 GroupActivationInterval, double: Number of milliseconds to use as an activation interval (used by the

 SubscribeStatus: This output port emits status, information, and error tuples.
 The Status port has the following schema:

-type, string: Contains one of the following values describing the type of event that occurred:
+Status, string: Describes the type of event that occurred.